skeema/skeema/doc/options.md

 If set to false, `skeema diff` outputs ALTER TABLE statements containing at least one DROP COLUMN clause as commented-out, and `skeema push` skips their execution.
 Note that the entire ALTER TABLE statement is skipped in this case, even if it contained additional clauses besides the DROP COLUMN clause.
 (This is to prevent problems with column renames, which Skeema does not yet support.)

+If set to true, ALTER TABLE ...
+DROP COLUMN statements are always permitted, regardless of table size and regardless of use of the [allow-below-size](#allow-below-size) option.

+It is not recommended to enable this setting in an option file, especially in the production environment.
+It is safer to require users to supply it manually on the command-line on an as-needed basis.

 #### allow-drop-table

 Commands | diff, push